 Plentiful water supply for your animals

-The provision of a plentiful supply of clean, cool water and shade is essential.
+The provision of plentiful clean, cool water and shade is essential.

 Water troughs or containers should be large enough and designed in such a way that all animals have easy access.
 The number of watering points and water flow should be increased if a large number of animals are kept together.

 Troughs or containers should be firmly fixed so they cannot overturn.
 They should be kept clean and should be designed and maintained to prevent injuries.
 Large concrete troughs help keep drinking water cool.

 Water pipes should be of sufficient diameter with sufficient pressure to cope with periods of peak demand. and buried around 15cm deep to keep the water cool.
-Unless you are around to continually check water containers then water should be provided through automatic or reticulated systems rather than in containers that may be emptied or tipped over by thirsty animals.
+Unless you are around to continually check water containers, water should be provided through automatic or reticulated systems as containers may be emptied or tipped over by thirsty animals.

-The location of water should be familiar to animals days before extreme heat arrives.
+The location of water should be familiar to animals in the days before extreme heat occurs.
 Animals should not have to walk too far for water.
 If putting livestock into a new paddock, especially where pasture is high, ensure they are familiarised with watering points as the height of pasture may prevent them from seeing the water sites (especially young or small stock).